akick31/FCFB-Game-Information/README.md

 ### Typhlosion Service
 This service keeps track of all game plays and keeps them up to date in the database.
 Every time there is a play, this service will update the database with the new play.

-### Porygon Bot
-A Discord bot that will replace the current FCFB Score Bot and allow users to query the database